 -Sometimes dancing doesn’t last that long, and the wedding is over in about 1 hour (or less) after dancing begins.
 MANY couples follow this exact timeline.
 While there is nothing wrong with being traditional, there are some things that could be greatly improved upon!
 For example, there is hardly any time for couples photos or time alone in this timeline!
 The two partners barely get to spend any quality time together!
 Also, did you notice that the couple only has dinnertime to say hi to guests?
 And that they have to choose between sitting down and enjoying their meal together, or saying hi to people?
 It’s lose-lose.
 By the time they make it through all their activities, many of the older guests have started to depart and there has been little time to enjoy themselves

-Putting the time back into your timeline
+How to add time back into your timeline

 My goal is to empower couples to make their own decisions about their wedding day, without the pressures of the wedding industry, family, and society as a whole.
 I want my couples look back on their weddings with joy.
 I know things won’t always go perfectly, (perfection is unattainable!) but I want them to look back and feel like their wedding was an accurate reflection of themselves and their relationship, and that it was really, really, REALLY fun.
 All my life I’ve struggled with feeling like I’m not quite “good enough.”
 And when I’ve talked to my friends, I know they’ve struggled with it too!
 Throwing a wedding is SUCH a vulnerable thing to do!
 You are putting your heart and soul into an event that represents your relationship, and there are SO many opportunities for people to tell you what to do, what’s right, what’s wrong, and just judge the shit out of you.
 I want to help you feel like your wedding, and YOU are enough.
 It’s okay to be yourself.
 It’s okay to do things differently.
 This is your chance to celebrate exactly who you are with the people you love most